projectara/greybus-spec/source/bridged_phy.rst

     4+12*(N+1)     data            ...
 Data                      Data for all the write transfers
     ==========     ==============  ======    ======================    ===========================

-Any data to be written will follow the last gb_spi_transfer descriptor.
-Data for the first write gb_spi_transfer descriptor in the array will immediately follow the last gb_spi_transfer descriptor in the array, and no padding shall be inserted between data sent for distinct SPI gb_spi_transfer descriptors.
+Any data to be written follows the last gb_spi_transfer descriptor.
+Data for the first write gb_spi_transfer descriptor in the array immediately follows the last gb_spi_transfer descriptor in the array, and no padding shall be inserted between data sent for distinct SPI gb_spi_transfer descriptors.